lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                                  |                                                                                  +
 +   Extinction: 0.66.                                                              |   Extinction: 1.0.                                                               +
 +----------------------------------------------------------------------------------+----------------------------------------------------------------------------------+
-+Variations in :guilabel:`Extinction` parameter, all other settings to default.                                                                                       +
++Variations in *Extinction* parameter, all other settings to default.                                                                                                 +
 +----------------------------------------------------------------------------------+----------------------------------------------------------------------------------+